RootHappyCamper/DoesTheDogWatchPlex/README.md

 Fork of Valknight's original [DoesTheDogWatchPlex](https://github.com/valknight/DoesTheDogWatchPlex) script

 I loved Valknight's idea of adding trigger warnings to Plex descriptions.
-However, the code was a bit outdated and didn't correctly interact with DTDD.com's updated API anymore.
+However, the code didn't correctly interact with DTDD.com's updated API anymore.
 As a newly expecting father, having easy to find content warnings within Plex will be a huge boon.

 # DoesTheDogWatchPlex